 For Your Safety

 Tower-top tour restrictions: climbers must be 48” or taller, no spike heeled shoes.
+Persons climbing the tower should be in good health and do so at their own discretion.
 Food & drink, tri-pods, pets and wet clothing are not permitted on tour or in the museum.
 Photography is not permitted inside the museum.
 For general information call 561-747-8380 x101.

 Jupiter Inlet Lighthouse and Museum offers climbing tours of the landmark 1860 lighthouse.
 The waterfront Museum in the restored WWII Naval housing building offers its local history exhibit, Five Thousand Years on the Loxahatchee.
 Outdoor exhibits include the Keeper's Workshop, Tindall Pioneer Homestead, Pennock Plantation Bell and Seminole Chickee.
-Also available are a museum store featuring lighthouse merchandise, books, clothing and fine gifts and a Sweet Shop with our own Lighthouse Fudge.
-The Lighthouse & Museum offers LENS Educational Programs including, Hike Through History, Lectures, Lighthouse Chickee Chats (for kids), Sunset & Moonrise Tours and Weddings & Special Events.
+Also available are a museum store featuring lighthouse merchandise, books, clothing and fine gifts and a Station J Cafe (open part-time) with our own Lighthouse Fudge.
+The Lighthouse & Museum offers LENS Educational Programs including, Hike Through History, Lighthouse Lectures, Lighthouse Chickee Chats (for kids), Lighthouse Coffee & Book Club, Twilight Yoga at the Light, Sunset & Moonrise Tours and Weddings & Special Events.

 The Hiking Trial on the north side of Beach Rd. meanders through Florida Scrub habitat and leads to an observation tower overlooking a quiet manatee refuge surrounded by red mangroves.
 Visitors are encourage to bring their cameras and binoculars for exceptional flora and fauna sightings.
 The Lighthouse is listed on the National Register of Historic Places and is part of the federally designated Jupiter Inlet Lighthouse Outstanding Natural Area in the National Landscape Conservation System.